bottlesdevs/website/src/pages/posts/2024-12-27-rust-libcosmic-next.md

 ### Help Us

-We kindly ask you to consider making a donation, even a small one, to help support development timelines and cover any necessary resources.
+We kindly ask you to **consider making a donation**, even a small one, to help support development timelines and cover any necessary resources.
 For those interested, [visit our dedicated page](https://usebottles.com/funding/).

 We deeply appreciate your support for the [future of Bottles](https://usebottles.com/posts/2024-12-02-future-of-bottles/).